What's Inside?

 Filipino English isn’t American English with an accent.
 It’s something else entirely.

-Listen to a Filipino speak English and you’ll hear American vocabulary mixed with British spelling mixed with Filipino grammar patterns.
-“I’m going to the comfort room” instead of bathroom.
+Listen to a Filipino speak English, and you’ll hear American vocabulary mixed with British spelling mixed with Filipino grammar patterns.
+“I’m going to the comfort room” instead of the bathroom.
 “Open the lights” instead of turn on.
 “For a while” instead of hold on.

 These aren’t mistakes.
 They’re evolution.